CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Just do what looks right to you.
 If you read something that doesn't make sense, remember some writers will write higher or lower than you do.

-**Details:** In the Manual, Calendar claims the first letter sits on the line, then on the same page (Two Sizes of Character) starts *epitaph* above the line, with P sitting on the line.
+**Details:** In the Manual, Callendar claims the first letter sits on the line, then on the same page (Two Sizes of Character) starts *epitaph* above the line, with P sitting on the line.
 In St John II, *it* and *in* start on the line and go upwards.
 T is a downstroke, so the rule isn't first downstroke.
 Stevens has his own version.
 On the first page of the Preface to the New Testament <https://orthic.shorthand.fun/reading> *it* starts below the line and T sits on the line.
 Revised says, "The first letter of a word generally begins or ends on the line, but A, E and O may be raised when preceeding downstrokes."
 (Revised, General Rules, p3)

 ### Modes or Positions